ParadoxPractice/.github/profile/README.md

 🕵️‍♂️ **Moderator:** Responsible for maintaining a safe and positive online community by enforcing rules and resolving conflicts.
 Must have excellent communication and interpersonal skills, and the ability to handle difficult situations in a professional manner.
 The Moderator plays a critical role in maintaining a positive user experience and fostering a sense of community.

 🌐 **Web Developer:** Responsible for designing, coding, and maintaining websites.
 Must have strong knowledge of web development technologies such as HTML, CSS, JavaScript, and PHP.
 The ideal candidate should have the ability to create visually appealing, user-friendly, and responsive websites.
 The Web Developer plays a critical role in ensuring the website is functional, efficient, and attractive.

+Did we get you interested in working at ParadoxPractice after such a brief time?
+Check [here](https://jobs.paradoxpractice.club/) to see open positions and how to apply for a job!